codalab/worksheets-examples/01-nli/README.md

 By default, worksheets are public to the world.
 In the web interface, you can see this as `permissions: you(all) public(read)`.
 So in order to share a worksheet, you just need to send people the link to either a worksheet or a bundle or a particular file in a bundle.
-The fact that bundle uuids (e.g., 0x1c511a83993e4602860f207b6c3bd75e) are stable means that you can point people to things in CodaLab.
+The fact that bundle UUIDs (e.g., 0x1c511a83993e4602860f207b6c3bd75e) are stable means that you can point people to things in CodaLab.